- The average cost of car insurance in New Hampshire is $1,265 a year or $105 per month, based on our data analysis.

 This comprehensive guide to buying car insurance for New Hampshire drivers is based on data research and expert advice from CarInsurance.com’s team of insurance analysts and editors.
 We spent countless hours doing the homework for you and analyzed rates for various driver demographics to show you what you can expect to pay.

-Keep reading to get a clear idea of how car insurance in New Hampshire works and how much coverage you need.
+Keep reading to learn how auto insurance in New Hampshire works and how much insurance you need.

 How much is car insurance in New Hampshire?